FAStEN: An Efficient Adaptive Method for Feature Selection and Estimation in High-Dimensional Functional Regressions: Simulation study

 We generate the response additively according to model \eqref{eq:fof_problem}.
 Each feature $\mathcal{X}_{j}$, as well as the error $\epsilon$, are drawn from a $0$ mean Gaussian process with a Matern covariance function \citep{cressie1999classes} of the form

-where $K_\nu$ is a modified Bessel function.
+where $\chi_\nu$ is a modified Bessel function.
 For the $\mathcal X$'s we use point-wise variance $\eta^2=1$, range $l=0.25$ and smoothness parameter $\nu=3.5$.
 For $\epsilon$ we use $l=0.25$, $\nu=2.5$, and assume the variance $\eta^2_\epsilon$ to be the same across the entire time domain.
 The value of $\eta^2_\epsilon$ is set as a function of the \emph{signal-to-noise ratio (snr)} we define for different simulation scenarios.
 Specifically, we take $\eta^2_\epsilon = \text{var}(\mathcal Y_{true}))/ snr$, where $\text{var}(\mathcal Y_{true})$ is the global variance of the response $\mathcal Y$, and consider $snr$ = $1, 10, 100$.
 Scenarios are harder, from the perspective of both selection and estimation, the smaller their $snr$.

 For each scenario, $p_0$ indicates the number of active features, i.e.~non-zero regression coefficient surfaces.
 We generate these surfaces from a mixture of bivariate Gaussian distributions under two regimes of complexity.
 The \enquote{easy} regime is characterized by a single peak with standard deviation randomly drawn from a uniform distribution on $[0.2,0.3]$.
 The \enquote{difficult} regime is characterized by 2 or 3 peaks with standard deviations randomly drawn from a uniform on $[0.01,0.15]$.
 Figure \ref{fig:sim} shows some instances of observed and predicted response curves, as well as true and estimated non-zero coefficient surfaces, for one specific scenario (the underlying simulation parameters are reported in the caption).
-In all scenarios, \texttt{FAStEN} is run with tolerances set to $10^{-6}$, starting from $\sigma^0=p_0/p$ and increasing by a factor of 5 at each iteration.
-Following standard practice in the literature \citep{friedman2010regularization, pedregosa2011scikit} we write $\lambda_1=\alpha c_\lambda\lambda_{max}$ and $\lambda_2=(1-\alpha)c_\lambda\lambda_{max}$, with $c_\lambda\in(0, 1]$ and $\alpha\in(0, 1)$. $c_\lambda$ determines the reduction with respect of $\lambda_{max}$, while $\alpha$ controls the relative weight of the two penalties.
+In all scenarios, \texttt{FAStEN} is run with tolerances set to $10^{-6}$, starting from $\sigma^0=0.001$ and increasing by a factor of 5 at each iteration.
+Following standard practice in the literature \citep{friedman2010regularization, pedregosa2011scikit} we write $\lambda_1=\alpha c_\lambda\lambda_{max}$ and $\lambda_2=(1-\alpha)c_\lambda\lambda_{max}$, with $c_\lambda\in(0, 1]$ and $\alpha\in(0, 1)$. $c_\lambda$ determines the reduction with respect to $\lambda_{max}$, while $\alpha$ controls the relative weight of the two penalties.
 We set $\alpha=0.2$.
-Finally, regarding $k$, we chose the smallest number of FPCs which explains over $90\%$ of variability of the response $\mathcal Y$.
-For all scenario considered, the selected $k$ is either 3 or 4.
+For the line-search in \eqref{eq:linesearch}, we decrease the step size by a factor of 0.5 and set $\mu = 0.2$.

 Before running \texttt{FAStEN} we standardize the response and each feature individually.
 For each instance of each functional variable, say $\mathcal V$ for simplicity, we create a standardized version as $\left(\mathcal V(t) - \text{ave}(t) \right) / \text{sd}(t)$, where $\text{ave}(t)$ and $\text{sd}(t)$ are the point-wise average and standard deviation of all instances computed at $t$.